 A national leader in cardiovascular care according to many quality benchmarks and measures:

-- Recognized by US News & World Report as high performing in cardiac bypass surgery and heart failure
+- Recognized by US News & World Report as high performing in cardiac bypass surgery, aortic valve surgery and heart failure

 - The Society of Thoracic Surgeons (STS) awarded its highest designation, three stars, to our Cardiac Surgery Program for the following:

 - Coronary artery bypass surgery (CABG)

 - First hospital in Central New England to implant a miniaturized, wireless monitoring sensor to reduce hospital admissions due to heart failure

 - One of only a few hospitals in Massachusetts offering Transcatheter Mitral Valve Repair for patients with symptoms of mitral regurgitation